macen648/DCHandler.js/README.md

     aliases
     ect...

-    Anything put here can be accessed for custom fetures such as a help command.
+    Anything put here can be accessed for custom features such as a help command.
 */
     name: 'ping', // Name and aliases are used by the command handler to call the command.
     aliases: [],